fallingleaf/thought/tree.md

 **Problems**

-- Most of tree problems involve transversing and recursively calculate all child nodes.
+- Most of tree problems involve transversal and recursively calculate all child nodes.

 1. Transversal
-  - Serialize and deserialize tree: use pre-order transverse to concat node value into string buffer.
+  - Serialize and de-serialize tree: use pre-order transverse to concatenate node value into string buffer.

-  - BST tree iterator: same as in-oder transversal, but with condition, when calling next(), pop one node from stack and take right node to put all left nodes into stack.
+  - BST tree iterator: same as in-order transversal, but with condition, when calling next(), pop one node from stack and take right node to put all left nodes into stack.